isomerpages/ogp-pioneerpri/_pioneer-engagement/Useful Links.md

 #### Online Public Access Catalogue (OPAC)

-<p align="Justify">OPAC (Online Public Access Catalogue) is the Library's search tool used to locate printed  books and journals available in the library.
+<p align="Justify">OPAC (Online Public Access Catalogue) is the Library's search tool used to locate printed&nbsp; books and journals available in the library.
 You can search for physical books and other reading materials through OPAC by author, title, ISBN, publisher, keyword and year of publication.</p>